ShellCode33/EmbeddedSystemHardening/README.md

     echo 1 > "${TARGET_DIR}/version"
 fi
 ```
-It will just update the version number of the build.
+It will just create/update the version number of the build.

-## Giving a purpose to our board
+## Give a purpose to our board
 That's wonderful, we have an embedded system that we can flash remotly, but it's pointless for now because our raspberry doesn't offer any service.
 So we will try here to give a purpose to our raspberry by making it a remote game machine.
 We will install [nInvaders](http://ninvaders.sourceforge.net/) to be able to play the Invaders game in the CLI through the network.